kurtanr/WiXInstallerExamples/02_x86_x64_Installer/README.md

   - deploys *my_x64.dll*
   - by default is installed in the 64-bit program files folder
   - writes registry keys in `HKEY_LOCAL_MACHINE\SOFTWARE`
+- it should be possible to install both installers on the same machine at the same time

 ## Implementation of requirements